Mathematician Career Video

 Research and Develop Mathematical Theories

 Mathematicians explore unexplored territories of numbers and patterns, conducting in-depth research to discover new principles and relationships.
-These theories may address theoretical questions or have practical physics, biology, or economics applications.
+These theories may address theoretical questions or have practical applications in physics, biology, or economics.
 For instance, number theory is essential in modern cryptography, which secures online communication and transactions.

 Apply Mathematics to Real-world Problems